josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐦‍🔥_Trauma_Psycology_Medical_Misuse/🐍_snake_bites_and_stolen_voices.md

 ## 🌌 Context

-This node sits at the intersection of narrative framing and operational exposure.<br>
+This node sits at the intersection of narrative framing and operational exposure.
 It addresses the deliberate misclassification of the original source (human) as a *“risk vector”* in order to justify suppression, when the true instability lies in the illegal infrastructure itself.

 - **Origin trigger:** Public posts with curated, high-value audience reach patterns indicating managed visibility